LazyWolves/SaberX/README.md

 Saberx marks the execution of a command as failure if, the command throws an error/exception or it returns a non 0 return code.

+## What happens in Saberx run

+Before Saberx initiates a run, it tries to aquire a lock.
+It does so by trying to create a lock file in the configured lock directory (present in /etc/saberx/saberx.conf).

+If Saberx fails to create the file, the run fails.
+If a lock file is already present, it means the previous run is not yet finished, so it does nothing and waits for the next turn.

+If it succeeds in creating the lock file, then the run begins.
+Saberx first parses the action yaml, extarcts all the groups.
+Following that it spawns one thread for each group.
+Each thread evaluates the actions of the concerned groups.
+Whenever a triiger in any action is fired, it executes the commands present in that action's execute section.

+Once all the threads have done their job, the lock file is deleted and Saberx waits for the next run.
+If Saberx is unable to delete the lock file it throws error and exits.